RizeFinance/rize-go-sdk/README.md

 ### Installation

-To install the latest Rize Go SDK, add the module as dependency using go mod:
+To install the latest Rize Go SDK, add the module as a dependency using go mod:
 ```
 go get github.com/rizefinance/rize-go-sdk@latest
 ```